 Advertising Disclosure: Some of the links that appear on this website are from companies which The Financial Library will earn an affiliate commission or referral bonus.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).

 The Financial Library Disclaimer: The Financial Library is not a provider of investment, tax, financial, or legal advice.
 The Financial Library does not force or recommend anyone the purchase of any particular securities listed on the exchanges, nor promise or guarantee any particular financial or investment results.
 Individuals must understand and acknowledge the risk involved in investing in securities.
-We encourage you to seek out licensed accountants, lawyers, and financial advisors to understand all the risks involved in investing as well as any tax consequences.
+We encourage you to seek out licensed accountants, lawyers, and financial advisors to understand all the risks involved in investing as well as any tax or legal consequences.
 The Financial Library takes no responsibility and does not have any liability in your individual investment decisions or any results you may see due to those decisions.

 The Financial Library Disclaimer: The Financial Library is not a provider of investment, tax, financial, or legal advice.
 The Financial Library does not force or recommend anyone the purchase of any particular securities listed on the exchanges, nor promise or guarantee any particular financial or investment results.
 Individuals must understand and acknowledge the risk involved in investing in securities.
-We encourage you to seek out licensed accountants, lawyers, and financial advisors to understand all the risks involved in investing as well as any tax consequences.
+We encourage you to seek out licensed accountants, lawyers, and financial advisors to understand all the risks involved in investing as well as any tax or legal consequences.
 The Financial Library takes no responsibility and does not have any liability in your individual investment decisions or any results you may see due to those decisions.